FORDA-MOF

-The Forest and Environment Research, Development and Innovation Agency (literal Indonesian: Badan Penelitian, Pengembangan, dan Inovasi Hutan dan Lingkungan Hidup), officially named Research, Development, and Innovation Agency (Indonesian: Badan Penelitian, Pengembangan, dan Inovasi, BLI) of the Ministry of Environment and Forestry (Indonesian: Kementerian Lingkungan Hidup dan Kehutanan, Kemen LHK).
-The agency nationally known as BLI, while internationally known as FORDA-MOF.
-The agency was a supporting unit of the Ministry of Environment and Forestry.
-The agency was responsible for performing researches on environmental sciences, climate change and its mitigation, and forestry in Indonesia.
+The Forest and Environment Research, Development and Innovation Agency (literal Badan Penelitian, Pengembangan, dan Inovasi Hutan dan Lingkungan Hidup), officially named the Research, Development, and Innovation Agency (Badan Penelitian, Pengembangan, dan Inovasi or BLI) of the Ministry of Environment and Forestry (Kementerian Lingkungan Hidup dan Kehutanan or Kemen LHK), was a supporting unit of the Ministry of Environment and Forestry, responsible for performing research on environmental sciences, climate change, its mitigation, and forestry in Indonesia.
+The agency was known nationally as BLI, and internationally as FORDA-MOF.

-The agency was targeted to be disbanded and replaced with National Research and Innovation Agency (Indonesian: Badan Riset dan Inovasi Nasional, BRIN).
-The agency had been disbanded de jure after the issuance of Presidential Decree No. 92/2020 on 14 September 2020, which ordered the research units of BLI/FORDA-MOF to be relinquished to BRIN and the large part of the agency converted into Environment and Forestry Instrumentation Standardization Agency (Indonesian: Badan Standarisasi Instrumen Lingkungan Hidup dan Kehutanan, BSI LHK).
-Despite that, the transitional provision of the decree permitted the research centers/units under the former BLI/FORDA-MOF to be temporarily operated and supervised by BSI LHK until the integration to BRIN finalized.
-On 1 July 2021, the agency was confirmed to be dissolved de facto and replaced by BSI LHK thru Ministry of Environment and Forestry Decree No. 15/2021.
+The agency was disbanded and replaced with the National Research and Innovation Agency (Badan Riset dan Inovasi Nasional or BRIN).
+The agency had been disbanded de jure after the issuance of Presidential Decree No. 92/2020 on 14 September, 2020, which ordered the research units of BLI/FORDA-MOF to be relinquished to BRIN, and a large part of the agency to be converted into the Environment and Forestry Instrumentation Standardization Agency (Badan Standarisasi Instrumen Lingkungan Hidup dan Kehutanan or BSI LHK).
+Despite that, the transitional provision of the decree permitted the research centers under the former BLI/FORDA-MOF to be temporarily operated and supervised by BSI LHK until the integration to BRIN was finalized.
+On 1 July, 2021, the agency was confirmed to be dissolved de facto and was replaced by BSI LHK through the Ministry of Environment and Forestry Decree No. 15/2021.

 History

-Foundation History
+Foundation

-The BLI foundation can be traced back to late 19th century to early 20th century during Dutch colonial era.
-On 1 July 1897, Het Boswezen van Nederlandsch Oost Indie (literal English: Forest Service of Netherlands West Indies Government) was founded as one of 16 children agencies of Dutch colonial government's Departement van Landbouw, Nijverheid en Handel (Department of Agriculture, Industry, and Trade).
-The department was colonial predecessor of the current Indonesian Ministry of Agriculture, Ministry of Industry, and Ministry of Trade.
-The department at that time was a large quasi-governmental agency within the Dutch colonial government which possessed vast powers and responsibilities which regulated, provided, and researched various subjects in agriculture, agricultural extension, agricultural education, management of Bogor Botanical Gardens, fishery, husbandry, ranches and pastures management, veterinary services and veterinary education, management of state coffee plantations, forestry, industries, trades, metrology, and also managed and coordinated local government agricultural services and units, to even control, supervision, regulation, and registration of Dutch East Indies natural societies.
-The Forest Service was a unit founded within the department to regulate and manage Indonesian forest at that time, although the activity was focused to forests at Java and Madura islands.
-However, the forestry at that time was used by colonial government as tool for exploiting natural resources for people welfare and their activities much industrial-oriented.
-Despite that, the agency researches in hydrology, orology, and climatology were contributed to early researches on these topics which later become the foundational basis of later earth science and environmental sciences in Indonesia.
+The foundation of BLI can be traced back to late 19th century during the Dutch colonial era.
+On 1 July, 1897, the Forest Service of Netherlands West Indies Government (Het Boswezen van Nederlandsch Oost Indie) was founded, as one of the 16 child agencies of the Dutch colonial government's Departement van Landbouw, Nijverheid en Handel (Department of Agriculture, Industry, and Trade).
+This department was the colonial predecessor of the current Indonesian Ministry of Agriculture, Ministry of Industry, and Ministry of Trade.
+The department was, at that time, a large quasi-governmental agency within the Dutch colonial government, which possessed vast powers and responsibilities.
+It regulated, provided, and researched various subjects in agriculture, agricultural extension, agricultural education, management of the Bogor Botanical Gardens, fishery, husbandry, ranch and pasture management, veterinary services and education, state coffee plantations, forestry, industries, trades and metrology.
+It also managed and coordinated local government agricultural services and units, as well as the control, supervision, regulation, and registration of Dutch East Indies natural societies.
+The Forest Service was a unit founded within the department to regulate and manage Indonesian forests, although activity was focused on forests on Java and Madura.
+However, forestry at that time was used by the colonial government as a tool for exploiting natural resources and their activities were very industry-oriented.
+Despite that, the agency's research in hydrology, orology, and climatology contributed to early research on these topics, which later became the foundational basis of earth sciences and environmental sciences in Indonesia.